RT-Thread/qemu-edu/machines/qemu-virt-riscv64/rust/macro-main/README.md

 - Import the `macro_main` procedural macro in your Rust code.
 - Add the `#[macro_main_use]` attribute to the `main` function.
 - Register as a component or an application as needed.
+    - Component: `component = true`, Automatically registers as a component initialization entry.
+    - Application: `app = true`, Automatically registers as an application initialization entry.
 - Compile the Rust code; the resulting executable will contain the `main` function entry.
+- When C code needs to call Rust functions, declare the Rust function prototypes in C code and use `extern "C"` to specify the calling convention.
+For example: `extern "C" void rust_function_name(void);`

 ## References